strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

-* A Provider Organisation is defined as 'active' if it has recorded and in-scope for this report if there is one or more Service Contacts recorded for the Provider Organisation in the period.
+* A Provider Organisation is defined as 'active' if it has recorded and in-scope for this report if there is one or more Service Contacts recorded for the Provider Organisation in the period
-* Service Contacts flagged as ‘No Show’ are not included for this purpose.
+* Service Contacts flagged as ‘No Show’ are not included for this purpose

 .. _category-b5: